 , then you can install the mk_sshd_config

 plug-in.
-The agent rule to deploy the agent plug-in with the Enterprise Edition can be found and configures under Setup -> SSH daemon configuration (Linux).
+The agent rule to deploy the agent plug-in with Checkmk Enterprise or Checkmk Cloud can be found and configured under Setup -> SSH daemon configuration (Linux).
 The plug-in watches security relevant parameters of the SSH daemon configuration and alerts you in case one or more options have been changed.
 You can change most parameters by configuring the rule SSH daemon configuration.

 If your SSH server doesn't use /etc/ssh/sshd_config